rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 The biggest contributors to the overall complexity are the interaction between the pieces, organization of the pieces, and not the pieces themselves.

-Mutating state is well known to be a terrible way to accomplish communication between parts of the code.
+Mutating state is known to be a terrible way to accomplish communication between parts of the code.
 My career worst in the mutation department was a Java Struts 1 code where a class had over 200 of mutating instance variables[^inheritance].
 Changing order of 2 lines in this code was almost guaranteed to create a (typically intermittent) bug, it was hard to even make sure that variables were set before they were read.
 This code used no advanced concepts, all ingredients were easy: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and set the instance variables.
 I consider it one of the most complex programs I worked with in my 27 years of professional programming.
 This code become infamous for its complexity very fast.
 Interestingly, Struts were blamed, not the needless overuse of mutable state.
-Ability to program using clear inputs and outputs and immutable data requires a learning effort, I submit to you that this effort is lower than the cognitive effort of maintaining such code.
-Probably the _hardest_ bit is knowing which programming concepts to avoid.
+Ability to program using clear inputs and outputs and immutable data requires a learning effort, I submit to you that this prerequisite effort is lower than the cognitive effort of maintaining such code.
+Probably the _hardest_ prerequisite is knowing which programming concepts to avoid.

-[^msgs]:  I believe this was the original idea behind OOP
+Let's think about such code as an instructional material.
+I can attest, it was virtually impossible to know what this code is supposed to do from looking at it.
+By contrast, clear inputs and outputs are learning objectives.
+You know the app if you understand its inputs and outputs.

 [^inheritance]: actually, there were 2 classes with about 100 vars each, you got to use inheritance!